Key points about congenital diaphragmatic hernia

 Feeding

 The healthcare team will feed your baby through a vein.
 This is called total parental nutrition (TPN).
 Your baby will have TPN before and after the surgery.
 TPN will continue until your baby is ready to have small amounts of breastmilk or formula through a tube.
 As milk feeds increase, the TPN will slowly decrease until your baby is only having milk feeds.
-You will receive support to help establish sucking feeds when your baby is ready for this.
+You will receive support to help establish feeds by mouth when your baby is ready for this.

 Guidance and support for you